Milnor/Advent-of-Code-2023/README.md

 # Advent-of-Code-2023

+* TODO: cover art, once a clear theme emerges

 My favorite annual coding competition.
 Will this be the year I finally complete it?